gajus/eslint-plugin-jsdoc/.README/rules/check-param-names.md

 function quux ({foo, ...extra}) {}
 ```

-To require that `extra` be documented, you can use the `checkRestProperty`
+To require that `extra` be documented--and that any extraneous properties
-option.
+get reported--e.g., if there had been a `@param options.bar` above--you
+can use the `checkRestProperty` option which insists that the rest
+property be documented (and that there be no other implicit properties).
 Note, however, that jsdoc [does not appear](https://github.com/jsdoc/jsdoc/issues/1773)
 to currently support syntax or output to distinguish rest properties from
 other properties, so in looking at the docs alone without looking at the
+function signature, the disadvantage of enabling this option is that it
-function signature, it may appear that there is an actual property named
+may appear that there is an actual property named `extra`.
-`extra`.

 #### Options

 ##### `checkRestProperty`

 See the "Destructuring" section.
+Defaults to `false`.

 ##### `allowExtraTrailingParamDocs`